 Setting Up Google Classroom for Homeschool

-After you have completed your class information it is time to create you first classwork, and assignment.
-Click you class, then at the top, click on Classwork.
+After you have completed your class information it is time to create your first classwork and assignment.
+Click your class, then at the top, click on Classwork.
 Now you can create your first assignment, quiz, question, or material.

 You can edit this later on.

 Now you just have to add your child into your class.
 You can invite them by email, or you can have them join the class with the class code that appears in the classroom header.

 I love this for my older two children, 9 years and 11 years old.
 They get up, do their morning routine, and then whoever is finished that first, hops on the computer for math, Teaching Textbooks.
 The classroom gives them a little freedom from sitting around and waiting for me, or a sibling to catch up.

 Google Classroom allows me to plan ahead, and not have to tell them what to do next, and then what to do next.
 That independence is worth a lot.